• Skip to primary navigation

 Store: To store in the fridge, tightly wrap your mushroom omelette in cling film and then put it in a ziplock bag or in a food storage bag.
 It will keep for up to 2 days in the fridge.

 Freeze: Yes, it might surprise you but you can freeze omelettes.
 It doesn't have the best texture once defrosted, but it still tastes good.
-Once you have let the mushroom omelette fully cool, wrap it in 2 layers of cling film to protect it from freezer burn and then put it in to a freezer bag.
+Once you have let the mushroom omelette fully cool, wrap it in 2 layers of cling film to protect it from freezer burn and then put it into a freezer bag.
 Push as much air out of the bag as you can and then put it in the freezer.
 It can stay in there for up to 3 months.
 Defrost the omelette at room temperature and then eat it or reheat it immediately after it has thawed.

 Reheat: To reheat an omelette, you can either put it in the microwave for 30 seconds, or you can heat a little oil in a frying pan and heat it through on a low heat.
 You don't want to heat it for too long, as it's already cooked and you don't want it going rubbery.

-What to serve with a Mushroom Omelette
+What to Serve with a Mushroom Omelette

 What we love most about omelettes is that you can eat them for breakfast, lunch or dinner and there are so many different side dishes to go with it.